lbaeumer/jdbcspy/README.md

 - log the execution and the iteration time of all SQL statements
 - identify statements that are executed multiple times
 - the stack trace with configurable depth for all listed statements
-- provides statistics for all connections, SQL statements, resultsets
+- reports statistics for all connections, SQL statements, resultsets
-- provides the size of the resultset
+- reports the size of the resultset
 - provides an API to retrieve all statistical information
 - list all statements that are currently being executed
 - list all statements that have been executed, but have not been closed
 - notifies (e.g. via trace) if a statement's execution time exceeds a configurable threshold
-- notifies if you forgot to close a resultset, or a statement before the connection is closed
+- notifies if you forgot to close a resultset or a statement before the connection is closed
 - extendable by custom listeners

 # Installation